 We accept applications from all parts of the world.
 The applications are received by HU Berlin.
 The core requirement is to have a Social Science degree and fluency in English.
 The student groups are always mixed in all possible terms such as nationality, age, disciplinary background.
 We are aware that this multiplicity is not free from the all-encompassing impact of global inequalities.
 Within existing structures and limitations, we do our best to counter-balance.

-The academic committee comprises at least three full professors and the programme director.
+The academic committee comprises at least three full professors and the programme coordinator.
 The committee members pay attention to all kinds of criteria to come up with a fair shortlist.
-We pay special attention to understand if the applicants worked seriously on their application by developing a good knowledge of the programme and partner universities.
+We pay special attention to understand if the applicants worked on their application by developing a good knowledge of the programme and partner universities.
 Overall academic performance, international experiences, capacity for self-reliance and self-discipline are also taken into consideration.
 Since the outcome does depend on the application pool, up until the evaluation day, we would not know about your potential chances.